Synaxarium: Examples

 The oldest historical synaxaria apparently go back to the tenth century.
 There are a great number of medieval synaxaria extant in manuscript.
 They are important for Byzantine heortology and church history.
 The short lives that form the lessons were composed or collected by various writers.
 Of these Symeon Metaphrastes is the most important.
 The accounts are of very varying historical value.
 Emperor Basil II (976-1025) ordered a revision of the synaxarion, which forms an important element of the present official edition.
 The synaxarion is not now used as a separate book; it is incorporated in the Menaia.
 The account of the saint or feast is read in the Orthros after the sixth ode of the Canon.
 It is printed in its place here, and bears each time the name synaxarion as title.
 Synaxarion then in modern use means, not the whole collection, but each separate lesson in the Menaia and other books.
 An example of such a synaxarion (for St. Martin I, 13 April) will be found in Nilles, op. cit., infra, I, xlix.
+Some surviving examples of regional Synaxaria are: